colinspear/blog/content/posts/scheduling.md

 - [launchd.info](launchd.info) has everything you need to write your plist files and schedule your jobs
 - Definitely a bit of a pain, but not complicated once you get the hang

+[^1]: If, like me, you are running a python program and want to use the python version you have in your virtual environment, be sure your `/path/to/program` points to that python version.
+For me (I run a Macbook) that path takes the shape `/Users/user_name/.virtualenvs/env_name/bin/python`.